mpyrek/MiAPD/README.md

-# Choosing the best skiing hotel with AHP/EVM method 🏂🏼
+# Choosing the best skiing hotel with the AHP/EVM method 🏂🏼

 This is a simple desktop python application for the Decision Algorithms 2022/23 course project.